| Design, Innovation,

 stronger, and lighter.
 This stage of the manufacturing process is super labor

+intensive and there are no short cuts to be made.
 3) Why White?
 This was simple.
 Yes, the black carbon weave

 looks 'cool and stylish', but is actually way hotter for the instrument that you are trying